spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/11-vmware.md

 3. You need an active vCenter account with all the permissions listed below in the **VMware Cloud Account Permissions** section.

-4. You should have an Infrastructure cluster profile created in Palette for VMWare.

-5. Install a Private Cloud Gateway for VMware as described in the **Installing Private Cloud Gateway - VMware** section below.
+4. Install a Private Cloud Gateway for VMware as described in the [Creating a VMware Clod Gateway](/clusters/new-clusters/vmware/#creatingavmwarecloudgateway) section.
 Installing the Private Cloud Gateway will automatically register a cloud account for VMware in Palette.
 You can register your additional VMware cloud accounts in Palette as described in the **Creating a VMware Cloud account** section below.

-6. Subnet with egress access to the internet (direct or via proxy):
+5. Subnet with egress access to the internet (direct or via proxy):
     * For proxy: HTTP_PROXY, HTTPS_PROXY (both required).
     * Outgoing internet connection on port 443 to api.spectrocloud.com.

-7. The Private cloud gateway IP requirements are:
+6. The Private cloud gateway IP requirements are:
     - One (1) node - one (1) IP or three (3) nodes - three (3) IPs.
     - One (1) Kubernetes control-plane VIP.
     - One (1) Kubernetes control-plane extra.

-8. IPs for application workload services (e.g.: LoadBalancer services).
+7. IPs for application workload services (e.g.: LoadBalancer services).

-9. A DNS to resolve public internet names (e.g.: api.spectrocloud.com).
+8. A DNS to resolve public internet names (e.g.: api.spectrocloud.com).

-10. Shared Storage between vSphere hosts.
+9. Shared Storage between vSphere hosts.

-11. Zone Tagging: A dynamic storage allocation for persistent storage.
+10. Zone Tagging: A dynamic storage allocation for persistent storage.

+11. A cluster profile created in Palette for VMWare.

 <InfoBox>